No novelty lighters

 Constantly recurring recalls

-It is more than fifteen years since the EU prohibited the sales of cigarette lighters that resemble objects that are attractive to children, these are also known as "novelty lighters”.
+It is almost twenty years since the EU prohibited the sales of cigarette lighters that are attractive to children, also known as "novelty lighters”.
 Nevertheless, recalls of such products remain a daily occurrence.

 The pitfall is clear.
-These are nice looking products that many purchasers want to sell.
+These are nice looking products that purchasers may want to buy and sell.
 But miniature versions of real world products are very often attractive to children.
 Children simulate the real world in play with these products.
-Unfortunately, attractive and dangerous rarely go hand in hand.
+Unfortunately, children and dangerous never go hand in hand.

-Some examples of recalled novelty lighters that can be found on Safety Gate, the EU system that published information on dangerous products.
+If you are looking for more examples of bad ideas, browse through the more than 200 (!) recalled lighters that can be found on Safety Gate, the EU portal that publishes recalls of dangerous products.

 Legislation and standards